 - Special Jury Prize: Dear Comrades, dir.
 Andrey Konchalovskiy

 Films can be submitted from the La Biennale di Venezia official website.
 After completing a submission form, there is a fee of €140 for features and €80 for shorts.
 The deadline is typically in June – but it’s always best to send it sooner.

 If your film isn’t selected and you are not invited, the best way to attend is through accreditation.
 You can also buy individual tickets for each film, and the price differs from one screening room to another.
 Tickets range from less than €10 to about €40 for the evening premieres in Sala Grande, with cast & crew present.

 The Cinema accreditation is the general one.
 If you are a university student, you need to send a request with some documents attached.
-If you write for a newspaper or magazine, you can ask for a press accreditation.
-On top of priority, this access allows you to enter in press conferences too.
+You can ask for press accreditation if you write for a newspaper or magazine.
+On top of priority, this access also allows you to enter press conferences.

 To sum up, the Venice Film Festival is a mecca for any cinephile.
 It is very accessible and yet still glamorous.
-If you have ever fantasised of having a Martini with your favourite actor, walking the red carpet, or watching an insane number of movies, you know where to go now.
-I hope to see you on the Lido at the 78th Venice Film Festival!
+If you have ever fantasized about having a Martini with your favorite actor, walking the red carpet, or watching a wild number of movies, you know where to go now.
+I hope to see you at the Lido at the 80th Venice Film Festival!

 Are you an aspiring filmmaker looking for music for your next project?
 We can help!
 With our concierge and service and extensive music library, allow us to help you find music for your film.